 The One Group isn't the only high-end full-service brand forced to quickly pivot operations in light of dining room closures.
 Fogo de Chao had never offered off-premise options prior to the pandemic, and scrambled to get the brand online for delivery through major third-party platforms in just three days when dining room lockdowns took effect, CEO Barry McGowan said.

-Fogo de Chao was similarly positioned in January of last year, coming off of six years of positive traffic before COVID-19 restrictions rocked the 43-unit chain's financials.
+Fogo de Chao was similarly positioned in January 2020, coming off of six years of positive traffic before COVID-19 restrictions rocked the 43-unit chain's financials.
 But the company was quick to adapt, and by October 2020 Fogo was raking in 96% of pre-pandemic revenue with an average capacity of just 60% across its restaurant locations.

 Recovery for both brands was rooted in innovation traditionally not found in upscale steakhouse concepts.
 The challenge was developing off-premise solutions that would be robust enough to carry the companies through a prolonged period of economic instability without compromising the reason diners visit them in the first place: experience.